-- methodology8.
-It is also recognised that even sites considered to be deliverable will not always come forward as anticipated. - 109.
+- 112. When assessing land availability, it is deemed appropriate to apply an under-delivery discount adjustment to sites that do not have an extant planning permission, in order to identify a realistic five-year housing land supply in the housing trajectory.
+This approach has been recognised as good practice by the Planning Inspectorate in order to ensure a robust methodology9.
+It is also recognised that even sites considered to be deliverable will not always come forward as anticipated. - 113.
 The exact 'discount' to apply to residential development delivery in Runnymede and Spelthorne will vary from year to year.
 One method for calculating the delivery adjustment will be to use the completion dates of developments of 1 or more net units using Council-held information.
 This will be compared with the planning applications that were granted permission three years prior to determine the percentage of development that has come forward in that time in order to determine the delivery rate in Runnymede and Spelthorne.
 This exercise can be conducted over a three-year period to obtain a three-year average of housing delivery.